Riverscapes/arcGNAT/CombineAttributes.md

 **Bounding or Buffer Polygon**

 Polygon feature class that provides a spatial boundary for processing, which should geographically contain all input networks.
-Contains the Thiessen polygons used to split the the “To” line network based on the “From” networks.Stream networks that are located outside of this polygon boundary will not have attributes transfered.
+Contains the Thiessen polygons used to split the the “To” line network based on the “From” networks.Stream networks that are located outside of this polygon boundary will not have attributes transferred.

 **Is Polygon Segmented?** (optional)